By Rabiyah Khan

 What is cyberbullying?
 Cyberbullying is also known as online harassment and cyberstalking.
 To put it simply, cyberbullying is a misuse of information technology to harass, threaten, embarrass and target another person, cyberbullying comes in various forms.
 Today’s world has been made smaller by technology, a new generation has come up with new problems.
-Cyberbullying happens through devices like smartphones, computers, laptops, tablets, and gaming systems it happens when someone stalks your account, information and then misuses it to threaten you, making a fake account or screen name to harass or bully so that you can not identify who is behind the screen.
+Cyberbullying happens through devices like smartphones, computers, laptops, tablets, and gaming systems it happens when someone stalks your account, and information and then misuses it to threaten you, making a fake account or screen name to harass or bully so that you can not identify who is behind the screen.
 This process is basically called cyberbullying or online harassment.
 Cyberbullying hurts people, and it is against the law.

 Signs Of Cyberbullying

-Many kids and teens who suffer from online harassment do not tell their parents, teacher, any elder, or guardian due to the pressure and fear that their devices will be taken from them, here it becomes the parent’s and teacher’s responsibility to keep an eye on the children’s social activities and to take care of their mental health.
+Many kids and teens who suffer from online harassment do not tell their parents, teacher, an elder, or guardian due to the pressure and fear that their devices will be taken from them, here it becomes the parent’s and teacher’s responsibility to keep an eye on the children’s social activities and to take care of their mental health.

-- Avoiding school, family, and friend’s gatherings
+- Avoiding school, family, and other social gatherings

 - Spending more time alone than usual